Joe Biden is the Democratic nominee. Progressives are worried about his Cabinet.

 Other important players are reprising some aspect of their 2016 roles.
 The Roosevelt Institute—to which a pair of former Warren policy aides, Julie Margetta Morgan and Bharat Ramamurti, recently decamped—has been reaching out to experts, sources familiar with their work tell Mother Jones, but the think tank isn’t currently performing the same bench-building effort it undertook in 2016.
 “We believe it’s important to have progressive, reform-minded personnel that are ready and able to use the full power of the government to make a difference in people’s everyday lives,” said spokesperson Ariela Weinberger when asked about the early outreach.

 The Revolving Door, led by Jeff Hauser, is working with allied groups to identify people they’d prefer that Biden not appoint to his administration.
-Among those on Revolving Door’s no-fly list: Larry Fink, the chairman and CEO of the financial services behemoth BlackRock, who Biden donors floated as a Treasury pick at a recent fundraiser; Erskine Bowles, a former Bill Clinton chief of staff who co-chaired an Obama administration task force that called for cuts in benefits for the elderly, veterans, and government workers; and Jeffrey Zients, Obama’s final director of the National Economic Council who now serves as president of the Cranemere Group, a London-based private equity firm.
+Among those on Revolving Door’s no-fly list: Larry Fink, chair and CEO of the financial services behemoth BlackRock, who Biden donors floated as a Treasury pick at a recent fundraiser; Erskine Bowles, a former Bill Clinton chief of staff who co-chaired an Obama administration task force that called for cuts in benefits for the elderly, veterans, and government workers; and Jeffrey Zients, Obama’s final director of the National Economic Council who now serves as president of the Cranemere Group, a London-based private equity firm.
 He’s a bundler for the Biden campaign and, during his White House tenure, Zients had been a proponent of austerity.
 “I fear he might be this generation’s Robert Rubin,” Hauser says, referring to the finance-friendly Clinton administration Treasury secretary.

-One remaining question is whether Elizabeth Warren will once again play the role of loyal surrogate.
+One remaining question is what role Elizabeth Warren’s will play.
 The Massachusetts senator has remained front and center in the debate over the nation’s response to the coronavirus pandemic, releasing plans to safeguard the economy and protect voting rights.
-Unlike Sanders, the Massachusetts senator has yet to endorse Biden or announce any formal collaborations with the former vice president.
+She endorsed Biden on Tuesday, but has yet to announce any formal collaborations with the former vice president.*

+But there’s reason to believe she may reprise her 2016 efforts.
 Don’t forget that Warren’s entrance into national politics came by way of her feud with Biden over bankruptcy legislation in the aughts.
 She was a Harvard bankruptcy professor, then, and Biden was a senator whom she accused of performing “energetic work on behalf of the credit card companies.”
 In those days she saw him as a man from whom working families needed to be protected.
 Now he’s the standard-bearer of the party that wants to speak for them.
-We may have to wait a while before hearing from Warren.

 We have a new comment system!
 We are now using Coral, from Vox Media, for comments on all new articles.
 We'd love your feedback.

-Note: *This story has been updated to reflect Elizabeth Warren’s endorsement of Joe Biden.